ritika-rao/Block--Chain-Test/README.md

-# Sixpep
-BLOCKCHAIN ENGINEER TEST
+#BLOCKCHAIN ENGINEER TEST
+This is the Repository for project made for Internship in Sixpep.
+Project Code in C